Tinkerforge/doc/source/Hardware/Bricks/DC_Brick.rst

    is an advantage of this mode.
    Therefore it is possible to accelerate more precise.
    Typically motors can be driven with slower velocities in this mode.
-   Disadvantageous is a higher current consumption and a resulting higher heat-up of the driver.
+   Disadvantageous is a higher current consumption and a resulting faster heat-up of the driver.

  * Drive/Coast

    In this mode the motor is either driving or freewheeling.
-   Advantageous is a lower current consumption and a resulting lesser heat-up.
+   Advantageous is a lower current consumption and a resulting slower heat-up.
-   Therefore it might be possible that it the control of the velocity and acceleration is less precise.
+   The control of the velocity and acceleration is less precise, it can "lag behind".

 Error LED Sources
 -----------------

-The red LED is enabled if you are below the minimum voltage (configurable) or the driver is in emergency shutdown state caused by over temperature or over current.
-To get the Brick operational you have to increase the voltage or in the latter case you have to let the driver cool down and reenabling or disabling the driver.
+The red LED is enabled if the voltage is below the minimum voltage (configurable) or the driver is in emergency shutdown state caused by over temperature or over current.
+To get the Brick operational again you have to increase the voltage or in the latter case you have to let the driver cool down and enable it again.

 .. _dc_brick_programming_interfaces: